BrunoMaucourt/BrunoMaucourt/README.md

 ## Profesionnal

-- :computer: Currently in training at Coding-Factory to become full-stack developer
+- :computer: Currently in training at Coding-Factory to become a full-stack developer
 - :briefcase: I'm open to work

 ## Hobbies and Interests